ringmesh/RINGMesh/CONTRIBUTING.md

 otherwise you risk spending a lot of time working on something that the project's developers might not want to merge.

-Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).

 **To contribute**, please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.); ensure any other requirements (such as test coverage); and follow the steps detailled behind: